-The Edina Trust provides non-competitive, easy-to-access grants, for state primary schools in certain regions of the UK, to be used to promote the teaching of science and gardening.
+The Edina Trust provides non-competitive, easy-to-access grants, for primary schools in certain areas of the UK, to be used to promote the teaching of science and gardening.

-The Edina Trust is currently operating Science Grant Schemes in Lancashire (LEA), Inverclyde, Conwy, Dundee City, North Ayrshire, Renfrewshire, South Lanarkshire and North Lanarkshire.
+The Edina Trust is currently operating Science Grant Schemes in Dundee City, Hartlepool, Inverclyde, Lancashire (LEA), Merthyr Tydfil, Middlesbrough, North Ayrshire, North Lanarkshire, Renfrewshire, Rhondda Cynon Taff, South Lanarkshire and Sunderland.

 What We Do

 We understand the frustrations of endless forms and complicated applications, especially for teachers, and so aim to provide a quick and simple application process, with the minimum amount of paperwork!
 This allows teachers the freedom to do what they want and to focus on the important thing: providing real opportunities and experiences for the children to understand the value of, and take part in, investigative science.

 (For tips on filling out our application form click here).